Policies

 Less than 1/2 time (1-5 credits) Number of credits registered No warning allowed Number of credits registered

 Students must complete at least 67% of credits attempted, measured cumulatively, to meet pace of progression requirements.
-Pace of progression is evaluated at the end of each quarter and is based on the total cumulative credits completed versus cumulative credits attempted.
-Students who do not meet the pace of progression standard will be placed on warning status for one quarter.
+Pace of progression is based on the total cumulative credits completed versus cumulative credits attempted for the student's program.

 Students have a maximum time frame for completing a program of study: